DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: Conclusion

 \section{Conclusion}

 In this paper, we propose a new multi-object tracking dataset called DanceTrack.
-The objects have uniform appearance and diverse motion pattern in DanceTrack, preventing being hacked by Re-ID algorithms.
+The objects have uniform appearance and diverse motion pattern in DanceTrack, preventing being taken short-cuts by Re-ID algorithms.
 The motivation behind it is to reveal the bias in existing datasets that tend to emphasize detection quality and matching appearance only.
 This makes other cues to associate objects underrepresented.
 We believe that the ability to analyze the complex motion pattern is necessary for building a more comprehensive and intelligent tracker.
-DanceTrack provides such a platform to encourage future works on this line.
+DanceTrack provides such a platform to encourage future works.